Steve Witschel has been an online music writer for seven years.

-10. "American Girl" - Tom Petty and the Heartbreakers
+10. "American Girl" by Tom Petty and the Heartbreakers

-9. "Play That Funky Music" - Wild Cherry
+9. "Play That Funky Music" by Wild Cherry

 "Brown Eyed Girl" has remained a popular classic pop song that continues to be played regularly on many radio stations and is featured on the top ten list as one of the most played songs by DJs.
 It has been covered by hundreds of bands over the years and has earned many awards for Morrison.
 Ever since its release in 1967, it has been widely considered one of the greatest songs ever written.

-Although it was released over 40 years ago, Neil Diamond's platinum-selling hit has become a cover band staple.
+Although it was released back in 1969, Neil Diamond's platinum-selling hit has become a cover band staple.
 Some years ago, bar patrons came up with a way to participate, chanting "so good, so good, so good" in the chorus after the lyric is sung, and the trend spread like wildfire.
-Nowadays, if the song isn't already a part of the band's set list, someone will inevitably request it.
+Nowadays, if the song isn't already a part of the band's setlist, someone will inevitably request it.

 It's a given to experience when working in a cover band.
 Somebody almost always yells out "FREEBIRD!" from the back of the room.
 But it's this Skynyrd song that gets the most requests and play.
 Written and released in 1974 as a tongue-in-cheek response to Neil Young's "Southern Man" and "Alabama," "Sweet Home Alabama" reached #8 on the U.S. charts and remains the band's most enduring hit song.
 If you play in a cover band, you play this song.
 Period.